American Graduate Day

 To help a student stay on track to graduation, it can require a cadre of concerned adults – parents, teachers, after-school providers, agency workers and community members – working to support and encourage that student’s success.
-On American Graduate Day, Saturday, September 27, WFYI Public Television will broadcast a 14-hour telethon of stories and programs that highlight the daily heroics of individuals and groups who help improve graduation rates in central Indiana and beyond.
+Each year on American Graduate Day, WFYI Public Television broadcasts a full-day telethon of stories and programs that highlight the daily heroics of individuals and groups who help improve graduation rates in central Indiana and beyond.
+Also, new this year, PBS and WFYI will present Spotlight Education week, a special week of primetime programming leading up to American Graduate Day, focusing on the brightest ideas and toughest challenges facing America's education system.

-Through a blend of local and national programming, the American Graduate Day telethon will feature a “call-to-action” marathon around critical themes, including Early Education, Caring Consistent Adults, More and Better Learning, Special Needs Communities, STEAM Programs, Dropout Prevention and Re-Engagement, and College and Career Readiness.
+The 2016 American Graduate Day will air on Saturday, September 17, 2016 on WFYI 1.
+Through a blend of local and national programming, the American Graduate Day telethon features a “call-to-action” marathon around critical themes, including Early Education, Caring Consistent Adults, More and Better Learning, Special Needs Communities, STEAM Programs, Dropout Prevention and Re-Engagement, and College and Career Readiness.
 Hosted by on-air personalities from PBS and WFYI, as well as other media organizations, the broadcast features live breaks and pre-taped partner segments showing how community organizations provide support, advice and intervention services to at-risk students, families and schools.

 Outside the Box